 Provide supplementary irrigation in chilli to maintain a good moisture level throughout the growth period especially during flowering and fruit development.

-Keep the field free of weeds with inter-row cultivators, by applying approved pre and post emergent herbicides, hoeing or hand picking.
+Keep the field free of weeds with inter-row cultivators, by applying approved pre and post-emergent herbicides, hoeing or hand picking.
 Avoid damaging plant roots.

 Chilli plants may be staked to prevent lodging, particularly when they have a heavy load of fruits.
+This is very important in chilli production to avoid losses in fruits.

 Pest and Disease Control